Course numbers show the level of the material presented. The numbers and the academic levels follow:

 Unless their school or college has more stringent requirements, undergraduate seniors with a cumulative grade point average of 2.6 or above may take 5000-level courses.
 Other undergraduates must have the permission of the instructor and the student’s academic dean to enroll in a 5000-level course.

-Faculty shall provide syllabi to students in their courses, including internships and independent studies.
-Syllabi shall specify what will be taught, how it will be taught, how learning will be assessed, and how grades will be assigned.
+Instructors shall provide, in writing on the first day of class, syllabi and schedules if not included in syllabi, to students in their courses, including internships and independent studies.
+Instructors shall specify what will be taught, when and how it will be taught, when and how learning will be assessed, how grades will be assigned, and (for distance education courses) how student identity will be authenticated.

 Many University courses require consent of the instructor for enrollment.
 The course directory section of this Catalog specifies the required signatures.